Megan Dunn

 Skin-to-Skin: Get cozy with your baby, snuggle them during naps, and use a baby carrier.
 Skin-to-skin contact can trigger oxytocin release and help your milk flow at other times.

-Breast Compression: Gently give your breast a very gentle squeeze for 4-5 seconds during feeding, moving your hand around if you feel those fuller spots.
-Also called "hands on pumping"
+Breast Compression: Gently, gently give your breast a squeeze using a C-shaped hand for 4-5 seconds during feeding, moving your hand around if you feel those fuller spots.
+Also called "hands on pumping" Here is a video of this technique.

 Eat When Baby Eats: Syncing your mealtime with your baby's feeding can help you relax and naturally release oxytocin.
 Whether you want to try supplements, relaxation tricks, or any of the other methods above, remember that every parent's journey is as unique and with these strategies, you can kick it up a notch, supporting your milk flow.